Wilmer Flores Preview, Player Props: Giants vs. Braves

 - The 9.5 strikeouts per nine innings put together by the Braves pitching staff ranks second in MLB.

-- The Braves have the third-ranked team ERA among all MLB pitching staffs (3.80).
+- The Braves have a 3.79 team ERA that ranks third across all league pitching staffs.

-- Braves pitchers combine to give up the second-fewest home runs in baseball (132 total, one per game).
+- Braves pitchers combine to allow the first-fewest home runs in baseball (133 total, one per game).

-- Fried (4-1) gets the starting nod for the Braves in his 10th start of the season.
-He's put together a 2.83 ERA in 47 2/3 innings pitched, with 45 strikeouts.

-- The left-hander's most recent appearance was on Sunday against the San Francisco Giants, when he tossed 5 2/3 innings, surrendering three earned runs while allowing nine hits.

 © 2023 Data Skrive.
 All rights reserved.